-"Most people think of love as a feeling," says David Richo, "but love is not so much a feeling as a way of being present."
-In this book, Richo offers a fresh perspective on love and relationships—one that focuses not on finding an ideal mate, but on becoming a more loving and realistic person.
-Drawing on the Buddhist concept of mindfulness, How to Be an Adult in Relationships explores five hallmarks of mindful loving and how they play a key role in our relationships throughout life:
+“Most people think of love as a feeling,” says David Richo, “but love is not so much a feeling as a way of being present.”
+Drawing on the Buddhist concept of mindfulness, Richo offers a fresh perspective on love and relationships that focuses not on finding an ideal mate but on becoming a more loving and realistic person.
+Here, he explores five hallmarks of mindful loving and how they play a key role in our relationships throughout life:

 When deeply understood and applied, these five simple concepts—what Richo calls the five A’s—form the basis of mature love.
 They help us to move away from judgment, fear, and blame to a position of openness, compassion, and realism about life and relationships.
 By giving and receiving these five A’s, relationships become deeper and more meaningful, and they become a ground for personal transformation.

 9 hours.
 Unabridged.

 "An inspiring and highly practical guide to effective relationships. "—Kathlyn Hendricks, coauthor of Conscious Loving and The Conscious Heart